AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/AddNew.md

 XmlSchemaManager.AddNew Method
 ==============================
-AutomationML 2.1 APICreates a new Xml-Element with the provided content and inserts it to the provided parent according to this schema instance.
+Creates a new Xml-Element with the provided content and inserts it to the provided parent according to this schema instance.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)